RolfKoenders/transip-dyndns/README.md

 Keeps a dns record on a [transip](http://www.transip.nl) domain up to date with the current WAN IP.

 ## Configure
-In the config folder there is an example config file.
+In the root folder there is an `config-example.json` file.
 Save that file as `config.json` and that one will be used.
 This is the example config:

 ```json
 {